The math-free guide to extreme lossless compression.

 There is some debate about the relative merits of the LZMA vs LZMA2 algorithm.
 As the names imply, they are related.
 In terms of compression, they are too close to call either one superior - one rarely has an advantage of more then one percent over the other, and which wins depends upon the input.
 LZMA2 does have a performance advantage, as it is much better able to benefit from multi-core environments.

-Sometimes you can just run 7z with -md=256m and enjoy your nicely compacted data, but there are two issues with this:
+Sometimes you can just run 7z with -md=256m and enjoy your nicely compacted data, but there are some issues with this:

 - Some data can be compressed far, far better with software designed specifically for that type of data.
 A bitmap image, for example, will compress well if placed in a zip or 7z file - but it'll compress far better still if converted to a PNG file, a format designed for images.

 - Some files include their own compression capabilities.
 As a rule, you cannot compress data that is already compressed - but the files own compression is likely inferior to what you can use.
-These files need to be expanded into a non-compressed form first - they'll get larger, but this will be more than offset by how much smaller they'll get when placed into a 7z archive.
+For this, see the instructions further down regarding the specific file type you are working with.